yactouat/coding-agent/README.md

 ## what is this?

 An attempt at creating a coding assistant with Gemini.
-So far I am not very convinced by Google's wrapper lib.
-Besides, I have a lot of weird 500s when I call the Vertex AI inference endpoints, this sucks!
-I'd better go back to LangChain...

 ## How this works